TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 Tracking Technologies

-Technologies such as: cookies, beacons, tags and scripts are used by Drugs.com and our advertising partners, analytics and customer support service providers.
+Technologies such as: cookies, beacons, tags and scripts are used by Drugs.com and our advertising partners and analytics provider.
 These technologies are used in analyzing trends, administering the site, tracking users’ movements around the site and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

 We use cookies to remember users’ settings (e.g. language preference) and for authentication.
 Users can control the use of cookies at the individual browser level.
 If you reject cookies, you may still use our site, but your ability to use some features or areas of our site may be limited.

+We use Local Shared Objects, such as Local Storage, such as HTML5, to store content information and preferences.
 Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use LSOs such as HTML 5 or Flash to collect and store information.
 Various browsers may offer their own management tools for removing HTML5 LSOs.
 To manage Flash LSOs please click here

 We partner with third parties to either display advertising on our Web site or to manage our advertising on other sites.
 Our third party partners may use technologies such as cookies to gather information about your activities on this site and other sites in order to provide you advertising based upon your browsing activities and interests.
 If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt-out by clicking here.
 Please note this does not opt you out of being served ads.
 You will continue to receive generic ads.